Sources for Top Charities page

 GiveWell has 37 full-time research staff.
 The names and roles of research staff can be found here.

-Each research staff member contributes about 2,000 hours per year (46 weeks at 40 hours per week).
+Each research staff member contributes about 1,840 hours per year (40 hours per week multiplied by 46 weeks, accounting for holidays and time off).
 We assume that one-quarter of their time is spent on non-research work, such as staff meetings.
-We thus roughly estimate that they collectively conduct more than 40,000 hours of research per year (27 staff multiplied by 2,000 hours per year multiplied by 75% of time on research).
+We thus roughly estimate that they collectively conduct more than 50,000 hours of research per year (37 staff multiplied by 1,840 hours per year multiplied by 75% of time on research).

 Impact of malaria

 Estimates of annual malaria deaths vary from about 627,000 to 640,000.1 About 95% of the malaria deaths reported by the World Health Organization (WHO) for 2020 were in sub-Saharan Africa, and children under five years old accounted for about three-quarters of malaria deaths globally.2

 Presuming the proportion of children dying from malaria is approximately constant across countries, then more than 70% of total malaria deaths were children under five years old in sub-Saharan Africa (95% of total malaria deaths in sub-Saharan Africa multiplied by 77% of total malaria deaths occurring in children under five results in 73%).

 Impact of vitamin A deficiency